 1 jar full of goodness!

-- 4-5 tbsp. raw cacao powder (The more, the more powerful the flavour.
-Feel free to add more as you taste)
+4-5 tbsp. raw cacao powder (The more, the more powerful the flavor.
+Feel free to add more to taste)

 *Unless stated differently, my recipes are measured with US measuring cups like these ones.

-- Preheat the oven to 180° C and bake the hazelnuts for about 10 minutes.
+Preheat the oven to 180° C and bake the nuts for about 10 minutes.
 Take them out of the oven and allow to cool.

-- Now gradually pour in about 150 ml water, more if needed or until you obtain the desired texture.
-Be aware that the paste will harden a bit in the fridge, so a little runnier works best (in our opinion).
+Now gradually pour in about 1 cup or 250 ml water, or until you obtain the desired texture.
+Be aware that the paste will harden a bit in the fridge, so a little runnier works best.